 Pipe boring is used to install pipes under obstacles such as roads, buildings, sidewalks, or wetlands.
-As a leading pipe boring company in the Tacoma, WA, area, we have the training and experience to properly install pipes without the need to dig a trench in your yard.
+As a leading pipe boring company in Western Washington, we have the training and experience to properly install pipes without the need to dig a trench in your yard.

 Depending on the size of the bore, our pipe boring experts will use one of two pieces of equipment: